Gaitana (singer)

 Gaita-Lurdes Klaverivna Essami (Гайта-Лурдес Клаверівна Ессамі; born 24 March 1979), known professionally as Gaitana (Гайтана), is a Ukrainian singer and songwriter.
 Essami's style of pop music has been described as containing elements of jazz, funk, soul, and folk.
 She represented Ukraine in the Eurovision Song Contest 2012 in Baku, performing the song "Be My Guest" and placing 15th in the final.

-Gaitana is a second Eurovision contestant of African origin ever to be born in the former USSR, after Lithuanian singer and guitarist, Viktoras "Victor" Diawara of LT United were being the first.
+Gaitana is the third Eurovision contestant of African origin ever to be born in the former USSR, after Lithuanian singer and guitarist Viktoras "Victor" Diawara of LT United and Estonian singer Daana Ots of Suntribe.

 Early life

 Essami was born in Kyiv to a Ukrainian mother, Tatiana Petrova, and a father, Klaver Essami, from the Republic of the Congo.
 When she was an infant, the family left Ukraine and moved to her father's hometown of Brazzaville.
 They lived in the Republic of the Congo for five years, until Essami and her mother returned to Ukraine in 1985.
 Due to living most of her early childhood in the Republic of the Congo, Essami could only speak French and Lingala upon returning to Ukraine, although she later became fluent in Ukrainian and Russian as well.
 Essami's estranged father remained in Brazzaville, where he owned a transportation business.

 In Kyiv, Essami attended a music school, where she learned how to play the saxophone.
 She later pursued an education in economics.
 Since her youth, Essami was a decorated athlete who was a champion table tennis player.
 In 1991, Essami competed in the children's music competition Fantasy Lotto Nadiya, where she placed third.
 Following the competition, Essami began singing in a children's music ensemble led by Volodymyr Bystryakov.
 In the Soviet Union, R&B music was not widespread, so Essami was introduced to foreign songs while attending underground music venues as a teenager.